simeon-zh/developsoft-task/README.md

 ### 3. Open a terminal in the server folder and use docker-compose to pull the image of Postgres and create the database "`docker-compose up -d`"

-### 4. While your terminal is in the server directory, install the backend's dependencies and launch the project : `npm i` followed by `npm run start:dev`.
+### 4. While your terminal is in the server directory, install the backend's dependencies and launch the project : `npm i` followed by `npm run start:dev` (make sure to see "`database system is ready to accept connections`" in the database's logs).
 You should see the server establishing a connection to the database and running an initial seed.

 ### 5. Open a new terminal in the client's directory, install the dependencies and launch the project : `npm i` followed by `npm start`